 The association has a policy to make a concerted effort to finance young, beginning or small farmers and ranchers, and producers or harvesters of aquatic products (YBS program).
 For purposes of the association's YBS program, young producers are defined as those age 35 or younger.
-Beginning producers are defined as a producer with 10 years or less of experience at farming, ranching and producing or harvesting aquatic products.
+Beginning producers are defined as producers with 10 years or less of experience at farming, ranching or producing or harvesting aquatic products.
 A small producer is defined as one who normally generates less than \$250,000 in annual gross sales of agricultural or aquatic products.
-Using statistics obtained from a United States Department of Agriculture census and information from the association's loan accounting records as of June 30, 2013, the following table compares the percentage of YBS farmers in the association's territory (based on USDA data) with the percentage of YBS customers in the association's loan portfolio.
+Using statistics obtained from a United States Department of Agriculture census and information from the association's loan accounting records as of June 30, 2014, the following table compares the percentage of YBS farmers in the association's territory (based on USDA data) with the percentage of YBS customers in the association's loan portfolio.
 While the measurement (farmers) used in the USDA census information is not directly comparable to the measurement (customers) used by the association, the statistics presented herein serve as a quantitative measurement of the association's success in attracting and making loans to young, beginning and/or small farmers that live or have operations in the association's territory.

-In the following table, 4.0 percent of the farmers in the association's territory are "Young" farmers while 16.7 percent of our customers that live or operate in the association's territory meet the "Young" criterion.
+In the following table, 4.0 percent of the farmers in the association's territory are "Young" farmers while 17.1 percent of our customers that live or operate in the association's territory meet the "Young" criterion.
 The same explanation applies to the Beginning and Small categories.

 FARMERS, RANCHERS, AND PRODUCERS OR FARMERS IN ASSOCIATION

 HARVESTERS OF AQUATIC PRODUCTS TERRITORY CUSTOMERS

 CLASSIFIED AS:

-Young 4.0% 16.9%
+Young 4.0% 17.1%

-Beginning 30.7% 64.7%
+Beginning 20.8% 65.8%

-Small 95.3% 88.2%
+Small 95.5% 86.1%

-At December 31, 2013, the association had the following number of loans and volume outstanding in its YBS Program (loans may fit in one, two or all three categories):
+At December 31, 2014, the association had the following number of loans and volume outstanding in its YBS Program (loans may fit in one, two or all three categories):

-Y OUNG BEGI NNING SM ALL Number Number Number of Loans Volume of Loans Volume of Loans Volume 3,905 \$637,929 13,845 \$3,133,972 18,447 \$3,628,777
+YOUNG BEG INNING SM ALL Number Number Number of Loans Volume of Loans Volume of Loans Volume 4,043 \$694,592 14,354 \$3,374,136 19,024 \$3,912,764